ICTU/quality-time/docs/USAGE.md

 ### Hiding columns

 Each metric table has a 'hamburger' menu on the top left-hand side that can be used to hide specific columns from the metric tables.

+### Showing trend data

+Each metric table has a 'hamburger' menu on the top left-hand side that can be used to switch between the default details view and a trend table view that shows the current and past measurements.
+Use the hamburger menu to show more or fewer dates and to configure the number of weeks between dates.

 ## Exporting quality reports